 Brian said he greatly appreciated the ceremony, though Ryan would likely protest all the attention.

-“To be honest with you, as much as I love and respect you people, I wish we didn’t have to do this,” Brian said.
+“To be honest with you, as much as I love and respect you people, I wish we didn’t have to do this,” said Brian said.
 “I hope you understand where I’m coming from.”

 Maj.
 Gen. Don Dunbar, Wisconsin’s adjutant general, acknowledged that there are no words to take away the pain of losing a family member in combat.